 National Tour of Solar Homes - DFW

 The 2,700-square-foot home has a 17-year average electric consumption of 796 kWh/mo (~$85/mo cost) and an average water use of 2,800 gallons/mo (bill of $13/month).
 These results were achieved using a variety of strategies including: passive solar design; active solar water heating; structural insulated panel construction; double-pane, low-e windows; geothermal heat pump; extensive natural lighting; hail-resistant metal roof; desiccant wheel air-to-air heat exchanger; partially earth-bermed garage; compact fluorescent bulbs in all fixtures; native landscaping; 3200-gallon rainwater collection tanks (for all outdoor use).
-A Skystream Wind Turbine was added in 2006 and a solar electric photovoltaic (PV) array was added in 2012.
-These systems now produce about 75% of the home’s energy needs and have reduced the average energy cost to <$20/month.
+A solar electric photovoltaic (PV) array was added in 2012 and expanded in 2014.
+The solar array produces more than 2/3rds of the home’s energy needs and have reduced the average energy cost to <$20/month.

 440 Lakewood Drive, Fairview, Texas — Take U.S. 75/Central Expressway to Stacy Road (Exit #37 between Allen and McKinney).
 Exit at Stacy and go east approximately 2.2 miles to Old Stacy Road.
 Turn left on Old Stacy, then left on Lakewood.
 The Westbrook house is approximately 0.4 miles north on the right; look for “440” on the mailbox.
 Please park along the street and walk up the driveway.

 Download a pdf file with the directions and a map.